-This lab guides you through steps and fundamental concepts to implement a QLDB streaming scenario.
-To simulate the real world example, continuous data will be loaded into a QLDB ledger via INSERTS, UPDATES, and DELETES.
+This lab guides you through the steps and fundamental concepts to implement a QLDB streaming scenario.
+To simulate the real-world example, continuous data will be loaded into a QLDB ledger via INSERTS, UPDATES, and DELETES.
 The objective of this lab is to replicate the QLDB user view to a downstream MySQL database.
-Out of order processing, duplicate messages, stream / processing failures, and other concepts are discussed in this lab.
+Out-of-order processing, duplicate messages, stream / processing failures, and other concepts are discussed in this lab.
 The theme in this scenario will continue with the department of motor vehicles (DMV) application example.

 To complete this lab, you must have access to an AWS account and sufficient privileges to administer QLDB ledgers.
 See Accessing Amazon QLDB for more info.

-This lab is assuming that you have completed the QLDB fundamentals lab.
-If you haven’t, head over to the lab and go through it by clicking here.
-It will help you understand why streaming QLDB to another purpose built database can be a useful architectural decision.
+This lab assumes that you have completed the QLDB Fundamentals Lab.
+It will help you understand why streaming QLDB to another purpose-built database can be a useful architectural decision.

 This lab uses python as the developing language.
-However, there is no developing experience needed to run this lab.
-The architectural patterns referenced in this lab can be done with any of the supporting QLDB supported development languages.
+However, developing experience is not required to run this lab.
+The architectural patterns referenced in this lab can be implemented using any of the development languages supported by QLDB.

 Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.
 Amazon Kinesis offers key capabilities to cost-effectively process streaming data at any scale, along with the flexibility to choose the tools that best suit the requirements of your application.
 With Amazon Kinesis, you can ingest real-time data such as video, audio, application logs, website clickstreams, and IoT telemetry data for machine learning, analytics, and other applications.
 Amazon Kinesis enables you to process and analyze data as it arrives and respond instantly instead of having to wait until all your data is collected before the processing can begin.

-Building within the the limits of Kineses is extremely important in having a successful QLDB streams implementation.
+Building within the limits of Kinesis is extremely important in having a successful QLDB streams implementation.

-Spend some time to get comfortable with the Kineses developer guide of save the link for future reference. docs.aws.amazon.com/streams/latest/dev/introduction.html
+Spend some time to get comfortable with the Kinesis developer guide or save the link for future reference. docs.aws.amazon.com/streams/latest/dev/introduction.html

 In this workshop, Amazon Aurora will be used as the target database from QLDB streams.